 The response to an error depends on the type of the file system, as follows:

-If the file system is an NFS file system on a Network Appliance NAS device, the response is as follows:
+If the file system is an NFS file system on a qualified NAS device, the response is as follows:

 Monitoring of the resource is stopped on the current node.